djbetancourt-gh/funGp/cran-comments.md

 ## Resubmission
 This is a resubmission.
+Please excuse submitting two updates so close together.
 In this version we have:

-* Improved the display of progress bars for the fgpm() and fgpm_factory() functions.

-* Corrected two functionality bugs concerning particular uses of fgpm() and fgpm_factory().

-* Corrected a mistake in the ordering of a data structure delivered by fgpm_factory().

-* Improved the display of the legend in plotX().
+* Removed the check NOTE displayed for version 0.2.0 about an issue with the Imports.

 ## Test environments
 * local Linux install, R 3.6.3